 The world famous Royal County Down Golf Club is also located in the town ensuring a steady stream of international visitors to play these famous links.
-Newcastle has a wide selection of hotels and B&BS to choose from, check out travel sites like Expedia and research Trip Advisor to make sure you get the best deal and most accommodating to hikers.
+Newcastle has a wide selection of hotels and B&BS to choose from, check out our custom booking site to find the best accommodation for hikers.

 There is no shortage of hiking routes in the Mournes with excellent views and breath taking hills to climb here is a selection of routes each with a mixture of terrain along the way that we feel you have to try.

 During the 18th and 19th Centuries illegal cargo ships stocked full of illicit packages of tobacco, wine, spirits, leather, silk and spices docked at the foot of the Mournes in Newcastle.
 Smugglers then loaded ponies with these illegal products and trekked through the Mourne Mountains to Hilltown.